csharp-genericos

 }

-Often, it is common to use descriptive names for type parameters to improve code readability.
+Often, it’s common to use descriptive names for type parameters to improve code readability.
 Instead of T, consider using names like TElement, TResult, etc.

-Now, to instantiate a generic class, we must specify the data type that will be used instead of the type parameter T (or whatever you named the type).
+Now, to instantiate a generic class, we must specify the data type to be used in place of the type parameter T (or whatever you named the type).

 // For integer